quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 any references or imports to actual web technology like JXR-RS annotations.
 It is completely infrastructure agnostic.

 ## Exporting the usecase
-QuantumMaid consists of several sub-projects.
-The sub-project concerned with everything related to the web is called **HttpMaid**.
+Since the `GreetingUseCase` class does specify how the usecase should be served using HTTP, that particular aspect needs to be configured outside of the class.
-We can use it to export our usecase via HTTP.
+To achieve this, we will use QuantumMaid's **HttpMaid** sub-project specialized on everything related to the web.
 It can be configured like this (do not add it to the project yet):
 <!---[CodeSnippet](httpmaid)-->
 ```java